 Group therapy takes many forms.
-The groups are variously referred to (often interchangeably) as Utah (UT) counseling groups, Utah (UT) support groups, Utah (UT) mutual support groups or peer support groups, self help groups, stress coping groups, workshops and mental health groups.
+The groups are variously referred to (often interchangeably) as New York counseling groups, New York support groups, New York mutual support groups or peer support groups, self help groups, stress coping groups, workshops and mental health groups.
 They are moderated by a professional group counselor, group therapist or group psychologist and generally focus on a specific issue or client profile (e.g. men or women etc).

-Before joining a Utah (UT) support group, first see if the issue focus is consistent with your needs.
-If there are no groups offering support around your issue, feel free to contact these professionals in Utah (UT) to ask for a referral to alternative groups nearby.
+Before joining a New York support group, first see if the issue focus is consistent with your needs.
+If there are no groups offering support around your issue, feel free to contact these professionals in New York to ask for a referral to alternative groups nearby.

-What to expect in an Utah (UT) group?
+What to expect in a New York group?

-In a professionally operated support group in Utah (UT), members provide each other with various types of help for a particular shared issue.
+In a professionally operated support group in New York, members provide each other with various types of help for a particular shared issue.
 The help takes the form of relating personal experiences and listening to and accepting others' experiences.
-Utah (UT) group members may also provide a sympathetic understanding and a social network.
+New York group members may also provide a sympathetic understanding and a social network.

-Group Therapists or group counselors lead or facilitate the group and provide group counseling in Utah (UT).
+Group Therapists or group counselors lead or facilitate the group and provide group counseling in New York.
 They are sometimes specifically trained in group dynamics and the understanding of small group processes.
-So 'interpersonal learning', which can involve unfiltered feedback and confrontation between group members (and can be threatening) is safely moderated by the group therapist or group counselor in Utah (UT).
+So 'interpersonal learning', which can involve unfiltered feedback and confrontation between group members (and can be threatening) is safely moderated by the group therapist or group counselor in New York.